diva-exchange/iroha/README.md

 ### BLOCKCHAIN_NETWORK
 Name of the iroha blockchain network to run.
 Defaults to an empty string and gets therefore set automatically by the entrypoint script.

-### NAME_KEY
+### NAME_PEER
-Name of the iroha node and the private/public key.
+Name of the iroha peer and the private/public key.
 Defaults to an empty string and gets therefore set automatically by the entrypoint script.

 ### IP_HTTP_PROXY
 IP address of the container running an HTTP proxy.
 Use it together for an I2P network.